 Creative arts have always been an important component of AHRC New York City’s services.
 From exhibitions to design contests and everything in between, art serves as an indelible method of communication for countless people with intellectual and developmental disabilities.

-Now, AHRC NYC is excited to begin a new chapter in bringing the joy of artistic expression to people with disabilities and the community at large with the opening of ArTech at the Howie Stone Adult Day Center in the Bronx.
+Now, AHRC NYC is excited to begin a new chapter in bringing the joy of artistic expression to people with disabilities and the community at large with the opening of ArTech at the Howie Stone Day Services in the Bronx.
 ArTech was made possible through a generous grant from Senator Jeff Klein and New York State.

 “Art is something that’s very important for everyone, especially this community,” Senator Klein said at the grand opening ceremony, held on November 17th, 2016.
 Senator Klein said he was inspired to help by the center’s namesake, the late Howie Stone and the Stone family, including Howie’s father and AHRC NYC Board Member I. William Stone, his mother, Dorothy Stone, and his sister, Linda Schwartz.

 “Over the years, you go through an education process and sometimes you’re very lucky to know special people who educate you on certain issues,” Senator Klein said.
 “I know Howie is smiling today because through him and everyone here, his dream has become a reality.”

 A Celebration of the Arts

 ArTech is a place for artists of all kinds and abilities to create and express themselves through a variety of mediums.
 In addition to traditional styles such as painting, weaving, and photography, ArTech lives up to its name by introducing innovative technology such as virtual reality, 360-degree video recording, Eyegaze, drawing tablets, and more.